tobegit3hub/tftvm/README.md

 ## Usage

-Users can use Python API to load TVM dynamic libraries in TensorFlow graph and session.
+We can use Python API to load TVM dynamic libraries in TensorFlow graph and session.

 ```
 import tensorflow as tf